-After the execution of the JDA, AMP and the Seller negotiated and executed the Power Purchase Agreement, dated as of March 29, 2016 (the "Power Purchase Agreement").
+After the execution of the JDA, AMP and the Seller negotiated and executed the Power Purchase Agreement.
 Potential facilities selected for development under the terms of the JDA become, upon commercial operation, Systems subject to the terms of the Power Purchase Agreement.
 Under the Power Purchase Agreement, the Seller agreed to sell and AMP agreed to purchase all of the energy generated by the Systems.
-In addition, the Seller agreed to deliver and AMP agreed to purchase certain transmission and environmental attributes associated with the operation of the Systems.
+In addition, the Seller agreed to deliver and AMP agreed to purchase certain capacity and environmental attributes associated with the operation of the Systems.
+AMP does not anticipate that, except for the Initial Systems and Additional Systems, any other Systems will become subject to the Power Purchase Agreement.